by Paul Wheaton

 Using trade-specific estimating software integrates labor cost calculations with up-to-date wage rates from a tailored database.

 By factoring in crew productivity rates and regional labor rates, the software ensures accurate labor cost forecasting.
+It also ensures:

 Mistake #3: Inadequate Change Order Management